dbasrai/dbasrai.github.io/special/single.md

 do you guys rembmer who do you like? that was my go-to move in high school.
 I didn't have the courage to ask someone out, but I was willing to over the course of months get close to someone, eventually be alone with them, ask them who they like, and they would say someone else and I'd be devastated. but then I would repeat that 50 times a school year and that would be enough for me

-but that's how powerful my crushes were, i became secretary of model un just to be close to this lady. i'd record meeting minutes like 'the vice president called the meeting to order, in a delicate but firm voice. the next order of business was i think she looked at me. i think she took a glance.'

-that's how all high school cabinet positions were, just people joining because they had a thing for somebody in there.
-I became secretary to have a chance with the treasurer, who in turn was there to get in the pants of the vice president.

-i would love if the cabinet of the united states was like this? like pete buttigieg only became secretary of transportation because he had a thing for secretary of state anthony blinken, who in turn always was nurisng a crush on kamala.

 There were perks to dating in high school where everyone knew everyone. l wish I dated when there were rumors about you.
 That's a high school specific thing, when there's rumors.
 If you're an adult, and there's a rumor about oyu... its bad.
 In high school your crush's best friend would pull her aside and be like 'i think he has a thing for you.' nowadays her best friend will pul her aside and be like 'do you feel safe around him?